michael-sands/generic_games_site/third_party_policy.md

 # Generic Games Third Party Works Policy

-Last updated: 1 December 2020.
+Last updated: 31 December 2020.

 1. **General Policy**
    2. You are allowed to create original works compatible with my texts, for commercial or non-commercial purposes.
    3. This only applies to text written by me (Michael Sands), not any parts of my games created by other people (which includes other authors, artists, layouts).
    4. This does not cover derivative works or translations of a whole text.
-If that's what you'd like to do, please get in touch with me.
+If that's what you'd like to do, please get in touch with me directly.
    5. A "derivative work" is any work that uses large amounts of my game text either reproduced directly or with only small changes.
 (For example, if you want to create a roleplaying game "_Alpaca of the Week_" in which the group solves a series of Alpaca-based mysteries, based on _Monster of the Week_, which involves reproducing chunks of the _Monster of the Week_ text without changes).
    6. Do not attempt to present your work as an official Generic Games or _Monster of the Week_ product.
 1. **Reproducing Text**